ChunyuanLI/MNIST_Inception_Score/README.md

 ## Citation
-This code is used in the following[paper](https://arxiv.org/abs/1709.01215):
+This code is used in the following [paper](https://arxiv.org/abs/1709.01215):

 ```
 @article{li2017alice,